Aero-Scan/AeroScan/README.md

 * Raspberry Pi (Zero WH or Pi 4 Model B recommended)
 * MicroSD Card (>= 16GB recommended, e.g., SanDisk Ultra 32GB)
 * Reliable Power Supply for the Raspberry Pi
-* (Optional) Case for the Raspberry Pi

 ## Setup and Installation

 Follow these steps to set up an AeroScan monitoring node on a Raspberry Pi:

 1.  **Prepare Raspberry Pi OS:**
-    * Download the latest Raspberry Pi OS Lite (64-bit recommended if using Pi 4).
+    * Download the latest Raspberry Pi OS Lite (64-bit recommended for newer models).
-    * Flash the OS onto the MicroSD card using Raspberry Pi Imager or BalenaEtcher.
+    * Flash the OS onto the MicroSD card using Raspberry Pi Imager.
-    * Enable SSH and configure Wi-Fi credentials headless (via Raspberry Pi Imager or by creating `ssh` and `wpa_supplicant.conf` files in the boot partition).
+    * Use the pre-configured images, 64 bit is designed for eduroam and 32 bit is designed for eduroam2.4-legacy
 2.  **Initial Boot & Configuration:**
     * Insert the SD card into the Pi and power it on.
-    * Connect to the Pi via SSH (`ssh pi@<raspberrypi_ip>`).
-Default password is `raspberry`.
-    * Run `sudo raspi-config`:
-        * Change the default password.
-        * Set locale, timezone, and keyboard layout.
-        * Expand the filesystem.
-        * Update the system: `sudo apt update && sudo apt upgrade -y`

 3.  **Install Dependencies:**
     * Install Python 3 pip and necessary tools:
         ```bash